digitranslab/jumpstart/docs/versioned_docs/version-2.29.0/setup/ecs.md

 :::

-## ToolJet Database
+## JumpStart Database

-If you intend to use this feature, you'd have to set up and deploy PostgREST server which helps querying ToolJet Database.
-You can learn more about this feature [here](https://docs.tooljet.com/docs/tooljet-database).
+If you intend to use this feature, you'd have to set up and deploy PostgREST server which helps querying JumpStart Database.
+You can learn more about this feature [here](https://docs.jumpstart.com/docs/jumpstart-database).

 Follow the steps below to deploy PostgREST on a ECS cluster.